Your First Trip to North Maine Woods

 Campsite Types

 Authorized campsites have basic amenities: fire ring, picnic table, privy (outhouse), and sometimes a shelter.
-Fire permit sites are unmarked clearings with no amenities — you need a Maine Forest Service fire permit to build a campfire.
+Fire permit sites are unmarked clearings with no amenities — you need a free campfire permit from the Maine Forest Service.
+Call (207) 435-7963 1–2 days before your trip (M–F, 8 AM–4 PM).
+Permits cannot be obtained online.

 Rules to Know